Impact of Coronavirus on Business

 Supply Chain Violations due to coronavirus

-The State Bank lowered interest rates in an effort to support the economy.
+The State Bank lowered interest rates to support the economy.
 China is also an important supply chain for many foreign companies, so now everyone will suffer.

 Big Losses in the travel industry

-In Singapore, against the backdrop of the outbreak, a sharp decrease in tourist flow was also noted, a fifth of which is in China.
+In Singapore, against the backdrop of the outbreak, a sharp decrease in tourist flow was also note, a fifth of which is in China.

 According to Natixis Investment Bank, Singapore, along with Hong Kong, Macau, and Taiwan, is one of the most popular destinations that can be most affected by a coronavirus.
 The conditions are not going to be better in the coming one or two weeks.
 It needs months to compensate for the losses.